Jacob Oliveira

-Jacob Oliveira is an American politician serving as a member of the Massachusetts State Senate.
+Jacob R. Oliveira is an American politician serving as a member of the Massachusetts State Senate.
 Elected in November 2022, he assumed office on January 4, 2023.

 Early life and education

 Oliveira was born in Holyoke, Massachusetts and raised in nearby Ludlow, a descendant of immigrants from Portugal and Poland.
 He earned a Bachelor of Arts degree in government from Framingham State University.

 Career

 Oliveira was elected to the Ludlow School Committee at the age of 22, where he served for 12 years.
 Through his work on the school committee, Oliveira was elected as the youngest president of the Massachusetts Association of School Committees in 2016.
 In addition, he served as a member of the National School Boards Association board of directors and a board member of the Lower Pioneer Valley Collaborative that oversees vocational and technical education for Ludlow students.

 Prior to being elected to the Massachusetts House of Representatives, Oliveira served as the Assistant Executive Officer of the Massachusetts State Universities Council of Presidents, where he played a key role in renaming seven state colleges to state universities.
 Earlier in his career, he worked as legislative director for State Senator Michael Rodrigues.